YunoHost-Apps/nonbiri_ynh/doc/DESCRIPTION.md

 Nonbiri is a self-hosted back-end and front-end for MangaDex.
-Just something I made for myself because MangaDex's new UI is bloated piece of hot garbage.
-The back-end itself is lightweight because of Go's garbage collector (< 100MB).

 ### Features